ajeet12334/Redux-GraphQL-Demo/README.md

-# React Native GraphQL Using Hooks
+# React Native GraphQL+Redux demo with Hooks
-React native project which adding and showing country list from server using GraphQL.
+Simple demo which help you to start with graph ql and redux.
+Redux : For local state management
+GraphQL with Apollo client : For remote data handling

 ## Getting Started